-In-home: This is where the respite carer will come to a home to take over a carers duties.
+In-home: This is where the respite carer will come to your home to take over your carer's duties.
 Respite could be for a few hours once a week, for more extended periods, or overnight.

-Centre-based: This is where someone goes to a centre for part of the day to be cared for in a group setting.
+Centre-based: This is where you go to a centre for part of the day to be cared for in a group setting.
 Centres or clubs often organise group activities and outings.
 This gives the person receiving care the opportunity to socialise with other people.

 Overnight or weekend: Overnight or weekend respite can be provided in many ways.
-This type of respite can be provided in several settings, such as in the home of a host or short term respite accommodation.
+This type of respite can be provided in several settings, such as in your own home, in the home of a host or in short term respite accommodation.

-Community access: Community access respite provides a care recipient with the opportunity to participate in social experiences.
+Community access: Community access respite provides you with respite while also giving the opportunity to participate in social experiences.
 This can include activities to help develop independent living and social skills.

-Residential: Residential respite is when the person being looked after stays in a facility.
+Residential: Residential respite is when you go to stay in a facility to be looked after.
 These facilities include supported accommodation.

-Emergency Respite: If a carer is not able to look after someone due to sudden illness, death, accidents, or family troubles, emergency respite is available to assist with care.
+Emergency Respite: If your carer is not able to look after you due to sudden illness, death, accidents, or family troubles, emergency respite is available to assist with care.

 Informal respite options can include:

-Friends or family: This is when suitable friends or family members look after a care recipient.
-This could only be for a short time, for example, if a carer needs to attend an appointment or for a longer period.
+Friends or family: This is when you're looked after by friends or family members either for a short time, for example, if a carer needs to attend an appointment or for a longer period.

-After-school and vacation care: If the person receiving care is school-aged, they may be able to attend after-school and vacation care programs for a few hours.
+After-school and vacation care: A school-aged child with disability may be able to attend after-school and vacation care programs for a few hours.
 These programs can receive support from the Australian Government’s Inclusion Program.

 Finding and accessing respite

 Respite offers an excellent opportunity for both the carer and person receiving care to have a break, but it can be a big change.
-That’s why when looking at respite options a career should talk to the person they usually care for so that an arrangement can be found that suits both parties.
+That’s why when looking at respite options it's important you talk with your carer to find an arrangement that suits both parties.